k78ma/quartz/content/2B/MTE 204/Newton-Raphson Method.md

 E_{t,i+1} \propto (E_{t, i})^{2}
 $$
 This means:
-- It can be very slow that
+- It can be very slow
 - The number of correct decimal places approximately doubles for each iteration.

 Also, you can’t predict the number of iterations to convergence unlike [[Bracketing Method|bracketing]] because the function is dependent on initial values.